arciisine/vscode-chronicler/README.md

 * [VLC](https://www.videolan.org/vlc/) must be installed, with the access plugins for screen recording
 * [FFmpeg](https://www.ffmpeg.org/download.html) can be optionally installed for producing animated GIFs.

+#Acknowledgements

+This project was inspired by and based on:

+* [vscode-screen-recorder](https://github.com/wk-j/vscode-screen-recorder), providing inspiration and UI patterns.
+* [screen-recorder](https://github.com/131/screen-recorder), providing the idea of using VLC and telnet.
+Additionally provided the basis for the VLC command line arguments.

 # Known Issues